Plagiarism Prevention Pool (PPP)

 - The PPP is a complimentary service of PlagScan

-A broader database with other institutions allows checking new submissions against older ones.
-This eliminates the possibility for students to plagiarize prior work from relatives or friends across cohorts.
+A broader database with other institutions allows for the cross-checking of new submissions against older ones.
+This eliminates the possibility of students plagiarizing prior work from relatives or friends across cohorts.

 The joint archive enables cross-checking with other institutions, organizations, and publishers on a global scale

-PlagScan contributes a number of different external sources such as open journals and free of charge documents within the PPP
+PlagScan contributes a number of different external sources such as open journals and free-of-charge documents to the PPP

-Documents and their owners remain anonymous, even if it was identified as a source of potential plagiarism at a different institution (see next paragraph)
+A document and its owner(s) remain anonymous, even if that document is identified as a source of potential plagiarism at a different institution (see next paragraph)

 The PPP complies with German data security and copyright laws